igbeni/genai-video-super-resolution/README.md

 aws cloudformation delete-stack --stack-name STACK-NAME
 ```

-## Deployment and Cleanup Script
+## Deployment and Cleanup Scripts

-This repository includes a comprehensive script (`deploy_cleanup.sh`) that automates both the deployment and cleanup of all resources required for the video super-resolution pipeline.
+This repository includes comprehensive scripts that automate both the deployment and cleanup of all resources required for the video super-resolution pipeline.

-### Deployment
+### Basic Deployment and Cleanup

-To deploy the complete solution:
+The `deploy_cleanup.sh` script provides basic deployment and cleanup functionality:

 ```
 ./deploy_cleanup.sh deploy \